-- only based on German texts.
+- only using German texts.

-- only based on French texts.
+- only using French texts.

 - only using sentiment-based indicators.

 - only using count-based indicators.

-As shown in Figures 14 and 15, the alternative indicators are very similar.
+The alternative indicators are very similar, as shown in Figures 11 and 12 in the Appendix.
 However, there is some more dispersion before World War I. Nevertheless, all alternative indicators capture major downturns like the Franco-Prussian war from 1870 or the Baring crisis from 1890.
-There is substantial correlation between the alternative indicators and the baseline indicator.
-The correlation between the alternative indicators and the output gap is similar to the correlation between the baseline indicator and the output gap.
-Finally, the recession probabilities obtained with the MS-DFM in Figure 13 show substantial overlap with the dating obtained using Hamilton's (1989) model.
+There is a substantial correlation between the alternative indicators and the baseline indicator.
+The correlation between the alternative indicators and the output gap is similar to that between the baseline indicator and the output gap.
+Finally, the recession probabilities obtained with the MS-DFM in Figure 11 in the Appendix show substantial overlap with the dating obtained using Hamilton's (1989) model.
 These analyses demonstrate that the indicator is not overly sensitive to specific aggregation techniques or data limitations.